AlessandroSerafini/V_/README.md

 # Valtech Frontend End code challenge

-This project was bootstrapped with Create React App
+This project was bootstrapped with Create React App.
+Node v16.10.0 was used for development.

 ## Available Scripts